 Your body will be in fat-burning mode for 8 to 12 hours after the workout ends.

 Overall, you’ll burn more calories and lose more fat.
-By doing less cardio with more vigor, you’d have achieved more.
+By doing less cardio with more vigor, you have achieve more faster.

 To sum things up, watch your diet and engage in short, high-intensity sessions.
 You’ll find that losing weight becomes a breeze when you focus on the right protocol.